One Woman’s Fight To Keep Public Lands Public

 I live in a humble home on a little lot that my husband and I purchased years ago to raise our family.

-Yet, when I walk out my back door my world is opened to thousands upon thousands of acres.
+Yet, when I walk out my back door, my world is opened up to thousands upon thousands of acres.

-Endless land containing mountains and valleys that yield the game we harvest.
+Endless land made up of mountains and valleys that yield the game we harvest to feed these little ones we are passing the legacy down to.

 I am a native to this land.

-When in these hills, I am surrounded by sounds heard nowhere else; smells that could never be bottled;
+When in these hills, I am surrounded by sounds heard nowhere else, smells that can never be bottled,

 My home.